-In our previous write-ups, we covered the basics of Infrastructure as Code with Terraform and Jamf Pro and then walked through the dedicated Terraform providers for Jamf Protect and the Jamf Platform.
+In our previous write-ups, we covered the basics of Infrastructure as Code with Terraform and Jamf, and then walked through the dedicated providers for Jamf Protect and the Jamf Platform.
 If you haven't read those yet, we'd recommend starting there — they cover Terraform fundamentals, project structure, state management, and how to define Jamf resources in code from scratch.

 This time around, we're tackling a question we hear a lot: "This all sounds great, but I've already got hundreds of policies, profiles, scripts and groups in my Jamf environment.
 Do I really have to rewrite all of that by hand?"